TLanetteRose/TP-Feedreader-Testing/README.md

 I was required to write specific test based on the guidelines described for different test suites.
 The test suites toward the end required asynchronous functions.
 In these functions, I was required to use callbacks to make sure the feeds were loaded before they were tested.

-* Test 1: Write a test that loops through each feed in the `allFeeds` object and ensures it has a URL defined _and_ that the URL is not empty
+* **Test 1:** I needed to write a test that looped through each feed in the `allFeeds` object and ensured that every feed had a URL defined _and_ that the URL was not empty.

-    * For example, how would you use a `for...of` loop in this test?
-5. Write a test that loops through each feed in the `allFeeds` object and ensures it has a name defined and that the name is not empty
+* **Test 2:** The next test continued using `allFeeds` to loop through each feed to ensure it had a name defined and that the name was not empty.

-    * Think about how you wrote the previous test.
-What are you testing for this time?
-6. Write a new test suite named `"The menu"`
-    * What are you `describe`-ing in this test suite?
-7. Write a test that ensures the menu element is hidden by default
-    * You'll have to analyze the HTML and the CSS to determine how the hiding/showing of the menu element is implemented
-    * What code in `app.js` is directly involved with toggling the menu on and off?
+* **Test 3:** My next test suite, named `"The menu"`, focused on making sure the menu element was hidden by default.
+This required me to target the `menu-hidden` class.

+7.
 8. Write a test that ensures the menu changes visibility when the menu icon is clicked.
 This test should have two expectations: does the menu display itself when clicked, and does it hide when clicked again?
     * Think about how you wrote the previous test.
 What is different this time around?
     * Which clickable element are you checking for?